An Owner’s Guide to Online Business Reputation Management

 Social Media

 Whether your target market skews older or more millennial/Gen Z, your customers are on social media.
 Customers can reach out to your brand on Twitter for support, leave a rating on your Facebook business page, and share their thoughts about you on Instagram.
-With huge social media platforms being home to millions or even of billions of users—all of whom will be able to see and join in on the conversation—neglecting social media is not an option.
+With huge social media platforms being home to millions or even billions of users—all of whom will be able to see and join in on the conversation—neglecting social media is not an option.

 Forums